rust-gamedev/rust-game-ports/README.md

 ![Soccer](/images/readme/soccer.png?raw=true)

-This port has designed in a pseudo-immediate mode (to reflect the original logic) - all nodes are added/removed from the scene graph on each cycle; idiomatic Fyrox projects should instead use scene graphs.
+This port required a non-trivial restructuring, in order to move to a scene-graph based design.

 The port suffers from two Fyrox bugs:

 - at least one sound plays with a delay (reported [here](https://github.com/FyroxEngine/Fyrox/issues/324));
 - some images render incorrectly (reported [here](https://github.com/FyroxEngine/Fyrox/issues/320)).

+A small part of the port (GUI widgets) still uses a pseudo-immediate mode design; this will be restuctured soon, but the game works regardless of this.

 ## Source Projects/Libraries